Emu Plains: Aboriginal culture

-Prior to European settlement, what is now Emu Plains was on the border of the Western Sydney-based Darug people and the Southern Highlands-based Gandangara people, whose land extended into the Blue Mountains.
-The local Darug people were known as the Mulgoa who lived a hunter-gatherer lifestyle governed by traditional laws, which had their origins in the Dreamtime.
-They lived in huts made of bark called 'gunyahs', hunted kangaroos and emus for meat, and gathered yams, berries and other native plants.
+Prior to European settlement, what is now the suburb of Emu Plains was located on the border of the Western Sydney-based Dharug people and the Southern Highlands-based Gandangara people, whose land extended into the Blue Mountains.
+The local Dharug people were known as the Mulgoa.
+They lived a hunter-gatherer lifestyle governed by traditional laws, which had their origins in the Dreamtime.
+They lived in huts made of bark called 'gunyahs', hunted kangaroos and emus for meat, and gathered yams, berries, and other native plants.

 European settlement

-The first British explorers to visit the area surveyed Emu Plains in August 1790 led by Watkin Tench, and named it Emu Island after emus they sighted on the land and in the mistaken belief that the land was actually on an island in the Nepean River.
-It was first referred to by its current name by Governor Lachlan Macquarie on 15 April 1814, when he toured the island also realising that it was not an island but a plain that occasionally flooded giving the appearance of an island.
-When William Cox started building his road over the Blue Mountains from there, The Cox's Road started work at Emu Plains on 18 July 1814.
-A government farm with convict labour was established in 1813 with 1,326 convicts working on growing local agriculture.
-It closed in 1833 and the land was Gazetted and sold to establish the village of Emu Plains.
+The first British colonizers to visit the area surveyed Emu Plains in August 1790 led by Watkin Tench.
+They named it Emu Island due to the emus they sighted there, and in the mistaken belief that the land was actually an island, which was the result of the occasionally flooded river giving the appearance of it being an island.
+When Governor Lachlan Macquarie toured the area on the 15th of April 1814, he had realized the misconception and was the first to use the name Emu Plains.

+William Cox started building a road over the Blue Mountains from Emu Plains on 18 July 1814.

+A government farm using convict labor was established in 1813 with 1,326 convicts growing local agriculture.
+It closed in 1833.
+The land was sold to establish the village of Emu Plains.

 Emu Ferry Post Office opened on 1 April 1863 and was renamed Emu Plains in 1882.

-The removal of river-stones from the Nepean River for concrete and road-base was begun by the Emu and Prospect Gravel and Road Metal Company in the 1880s.
-A railway siding, which was to be ultimately expanded into a short branch, was first laid in from the Main Western Line at Emu Plains in 1884.
-Railway operations, which included their own locomotives, continued until 1967, after when only a siding, shunted by Government trains, remained.
+In the 1880's the Emu and Prospect Gravel and Road Metal company began removing stones from the Nepean River.
+They were turned into concrete and road-base.
+A railway siding, which was to be expanded into a short branch, was first laid in from the Main Western Line at Emu Plains in 1884.
+Railway operations, which included the line's own locomotives, continued until 1967 when only a siding, shunted by government trains, remained.
 All railway operations ceased in 1993.

 Emu Plains has a number of landmark buildings: